 71. Attend a baseball game.
 Many minor league games offer inexpensive tickets

 72. Host a neighborhood carnival with simple games such as ring toss and bean bag toss

 73. Go bowling.
 Kids Bowl Free partners with local bowling alleys to let kids bowl free all summer

 74. Take a picnic to a local park

 75. See a movie.
-Many movie theaters, such as Cinemark’s Summer Movie Clubhouse and Regal’s Summer Movie Express play free or $1 kid movies during the summer.
+Many movie theaters offer summer matinee discounts, such as Regal’s Summer Movie Express which screens kid movies for $1 on selected days during the summer.
 Cities and towns also often sponsor summer movies under the stars.